QusaiKhaled/ANFIS/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](https://claude.ai/chat/CONTRIBUTING.md) for guidelines.
+Please open an issue or submit a pull request.

 **Areas for contribution:**